Spain says markets shutting it out, seeks EU help for banks

 Spain still needs to refinance about 82 billion euros of debt this year, while helping its regions to repay maturing debts of about 16 billion euros in the second half of 2012.

-But this strong liquidity position could dwindle quickly if market sentiment gets worse and the bill to recapitalize troubled banks soars further.
+But this strong liquidity position could dwindle quickly if market sentiment gets worse and the bill to recapitalise troubled banks soars further.

-Montoro said he did not expect the sum to recapitalize its banks to be too large and insisted that neither Germany nor France had pushed Spain to seek an international rescue.
+Montoro said he did not expect the sum to recapitalise its banks to be too large and insisted that neither Germany nor France had pushed Spain to seek an international rescue.

 Emilio Botin, chairman of the nation's biggest bank, Banco Santander told Reuters Spanish banks needed about 40 billion euros in additional capital,